MuhiaJKaranja/dsc-phase-2-project-v3-grp2-inject/Movie_README.md

 - **Simple linear regression** (StatsModels): ROI ~ log10(budget), ROI ~ runtime.
 - **Diagnostics:** QQ plot (normality) and residuals vs fitted (homoscedasticity).
 - **Outlier awareness:** distributions plotted; optional winsorization/log transforms for sensitivity.
+- **Scatterplot visualization:** to visualize the relationship between production budget (on a log scale) and ROI.
+- **Pearson Correlation Analysis:** to measure the strength and direction of the linear relationship between production budget and ROI.
+The p-value was used to test statistical significance.

 ---